-With this rule, the socioeconomic impact of the Optimal Scientific Option Boundary is expected to be less than significant adverse (less than \$1million but greater than \$200,000 loss) where 67 percent of boats were located.
+The socioeconomic impact of the Optimal Scientific Option Boundary is expected to be less than significant adverse (less than \$1million but greater than \$200,000 loss) where 67 percent of boats were located.
 (67 percent = \$335,339 GRNMS saltwater fishing expenditures.)